 - Chief Business Officers or designee must approve expenditures for group arranged events or entertainment expenses for amounts above $1,000.
 The business officers may develop a pre-approval process.
 Requiring approval before expenses are incurred should prevent requests for unallowable items after they have been procured.

 - Entertainment or group-arranged events that exceed $100 per person also require approval from the campus business officer or designee.

-- The university's procurement card may be used for group-arranged events and entertainment expenses up to $1,000 per function, subject to the documentation and approval requirements.
-For campuses with pre-approval processes, the procurement card may be used for items exceeding $1,000, but less than $5,000, and that have been pre-approved in writing by the campus/unit business office.
+- 11. The university's procurement card may be used for group-arranged events and entertainment expenses up to $1,000 per function, subject to the payment and approval requirements noted below.
+For campuses with pre-approval processes, the procurement card may be used for items exceeding $1,000, but less than $10,000, and that have been pre-approved in writing by the campus/institute business office.
 (See FISCAL POLICY FI0530.)

 - The approval thresholds are based on the total anticipated cost of the event and not the cost of each expenditure.

 - Food expenses associated with UT sponsored conferences and seminars are subject to the normal procurement approval processes and not the approval processes noted in this section.
 Consult with your campus purchasing office for additional guidance.

 - The expenses for entertainment and group arranged events may be paid in the following manner: